 Reward programs in the consumer world are nothing new.
-Most retailers and service providers have a system in place that baits shoppers with an incentive connected to the
+Most retailers and service providers have a system in place that baits shoppers with an incentive connected to the number of visits or the amount of cash spent.
+And when that reward is earned, the desired behavior -- spending money -- is reinforced.

 But in the world of work, it's a different story.
 Staying late or putting in discretionary effort often goes unnoticed, and therefore, unrewarded.
 And when high performers realize that going the extra mile doesn't mean extra incentive, they learn to do the bare minimum necessary to collect their paycheck.